microsoft/InnerEye-CreateDataset/README.md

 InnerEye-CreateDataset contains tools to convert medical datasets in DICOM-RT format to NIFTI.
 Datasets converted using this tool can be consumed directly by [InnerEye-DeepLearning](https://github.com/microsoft/InnerEye-DeepLearning).

-Among the core features of this tools are
+Among the core features of this tools are:

 - Resampling of the dataset to a common voxel size
 - Renaming of ground truth structures